-The C&T department shall upload these documents in the Port Info database for current and future reference to the FSRU personnel.
+The FSRU Manager or relevant compatibility subject matter expert shall upload these documents in the Port Info Database for current and future reference.

-To approve a Vessel for operations, a Ship-to-Ship Compatibility Study will be completed, and a meeting be held between the Compatibility & Terminals Manager or delegate, the LNGC operator and the FSRU shore terminal operator as applicable.
+Upon completion of the Ship-to-Ship compatibility study, a pre-transfer meeting might be proposed between the FSRU Manager, or delegate, the LNGC operator and the FSRU shore terminal operator, as applicable.

-Indicative topics for review:
+Indicative topics for review are the following:

 - General information of the FSRU and the LNGC vessel.

 - STS transfer equipment, manifold arrangements, working range & compatibility.

-- Fender and Flat body specification.
+- Fender and Flat body position.

-- Berthing energy & fender contact pressure.

 - Mooring arrangements & mooring tension limitation.

-- Personnel transfer compatibility.

 - Cargo pumps specification and arrangement.

 - Short distance pieces & drawing.

 - Emergency shut-down system.

 - Ship to Ship link systems & Communication.

-- Tension monitoring systems.

 - Operating limitations.

-- Ship Ship emergency response procedures.

-- Emergency response communication.

-- Ship shore safety checklist and safety tests procedure.

-- loading rate and vapor handling.
+- Loading rate and vapor handling.

-- Other related items.
+- Other related items as applicable

-If the compatibility study is successful, the FSRU approves the vessel for discharging.
+Subject to a successful compatibility study, and the outcome of the pretransfer meeting, the FSRU approves the candidate LNGC for discharging.